swediger2003/Cerebellum_analysis_Jupyter/README.md

 Prints all connections between a list of neurons and a specified target neuron.

 Usage
-Load the neural network data using nx.read_gpickle().
-Explore the provided functions to analyze and visualize connections between neurons.
-Customize the notebook for specific analysis needs.
+Load the neural network data using nx.read_gpickle()./ Explore the provided functions to analyze and visualize connections between neurons./ Customize the notebook for specific analysis needs./